-- Students eligible to participate in Commencement each May include students who have completed all graduation requirements in the previous fall semester, the concluding spring semester, or the adjoining summer semester. - Students who will complete graduation requirements in the adjoining summer semester may participate in Commencement under the following circumstances, as long as all remaining courses are registered and paid for through Maranatha: - Undergraduate students who have 6 credits or fewer remaining - Undergraduate students who have no more than a 12-credit practicum remaining - Graduate students who have remaining only what can reasonably be completed - Students who complete their requirements during the summer but do not meet one of these three criteria are invited to participate in Commencement the following year. - Students in campus classes during the spring are expected to march at Commencement. - Students who finished all requirements in the fall semester, or who are in distance classes only during the spring are invited to march at Commencement.
+- Students eligible to participate in Commencement each May include students who have completed all graduation requirements in the previous fall semester, the concluding spring semester, or the adjoining summer semester. - This practice applies to those earning an associate, bachelor, or master degree, or a graduate certificate.
+Students earning a DMin must be complete with all requirements to participate. - Students who will complete graduation requirements in the adjoining summer semester may participate in Commencement under one of the following circumstances: - Students who have 6 credits or fewer remaining - Students who have a reasonable plan, approved by their academic unit leader and the registrar, to complete all remaining requirements during the summer semester that immediately follows the Commencement of participation - Students who complete their requirements during the summer but do not meet one of these criteria are invited to participate in Commencement the following year. - Students in campus classes during the spring are encouraged to march at Commencement. - Students who finished all requirements in the fall semester, or who are in distance classes only during the spring are invited to march at Commencement. - Diplomas will be distributed at a time after Commencement, after all grades have been submitted and the graduation has been certified and processed. (updated 11/20/2018)